Apple crossbody strap review 4

 • Minimum strap length: 1,080 mm (42.5 inches)

-There’s not much to unpack when talking about a piece of recycled plastic that holds your iPhone and slips over your body, but as is always the case with Apple products, the devil is in the details.
+Look, there’s not much to unpack when talking about a piece of recycled plastic that holds your iPhone and slips over your body, but as is always the case with Apple products, the devil is in the details.

-Apple crossbody strap close up of attachment
+Apple crossbody strap review 2

 Apple Crossbody Strap (Purple) | Image: Ben McKimm / Man of Many